 ScotFestBC: The BC Highland Games is a Metro Vancouver Scottish festival that takes place in mid-June at Lafarge Lake in Coquitlam.

-In 2025 the festival happens on June 20th and 21st which is the Friday and Saturday after the Father’s Day weekend.
-Other events happening around the same time include Lynn Valley Day, Indigenous Peoples Day Celebrations and Greek Day on Broadway, all of which have free admission.
-The Vancouver International Jazz Festival also has lots of free concerts that weekend.
-The Scandinavian Midsummer Festival is another terrific event and it happens on June 21st and 22nd.
+In 2025 the festival happened on June 20th and 21st which was the Friday and Saturday after the Father’s Day weekend.
+It’s unclear whether the festival will return in the future.
+Details are to be confirmed.
+Other events that happen around the same time include Lynn Valley Day, Indigenous Peoples Day Celebrations and Greek Day on Broadway, all of which have free admission.
+The Vancouver International Jazz Festival also has lots of free concerts at this time.
+The Scandinavian Midsummer Festival is another terrific event and it happens for two days around the end of June.

 This article contains information about the following: